 - Dry mouth (xerostomia).
 Some people with diabetes also experience a lack of saliva, a condition known as dry mouth.
 Without saliva to keep your mouth moist and bathe your teeth, you could be at risk of tooth decay, gum disease and thrush.

 To help prevent damage to your teeth and gums, take diabetes and dental care seriously:

 - Make a commitment to manage your diabetes.
 Monitor your blood sugar level, and follow your doctor's instructions for keeping your blood sugar level within your target range.
-The better you control your blood sugar level, the less likely you are to develop gingivitis and other dental problems.
+The better you control your blood sugars, the less likely you are to develop gingivitis and other dental problems.

 - Make sure your dentist knows you have diabetes.
 Every time you visit your dentist, remind him or her that you have diabetes.
 Make sure your dentist has contact information for your doctor who helps you manage your diabetes.

 - Look for early signs of gum disease.
 Report any signs of gum disease — including redness, swelling and bleeding gums — to your dentist.
 Also mention any other signs and symptoms, such as dry mouth, loose teeth or mouth pain.

 - Don't smoke.
 Smoking increases the risk of serious diabetes complications, including gum disease and ultimately, loss of your teeth.
 If you smoke, ask your doctor about options to help you quit.

 Managing diabetes is a lifelong commitment, and that includes proper dental care.
 Your efforts will be rewarded with a lifetime of healthy teeth and gums.

 - Mark AM.
 Diabetes and oral health.
 Journal of the American Dental Association.
 2016;147:852.